ufozone/ha-zcs-mower/info.md

 Get client key from lawn mower mobile app:

+   **Note:** Android recommended, because in iPhone app all characters are displayed in capital letters.

 1. Open the app on your mobile device.

    In the best case, you create a new account (via the mobile app) and connect it to your lawn mower(s).
 Then there should be no problems when you use the HA integration and the mobile app at the same time.